 Our Node application serves at Port: 4000, and when we hit the root URL(‘/’), then in response, we get the JSON data.

-We have installed a mongodb package that can help us to connect our app to the mongodb database.
+We have installed a mongodb package to help us connect our app to the mongodb database.

 Now, our application is ready.
 The next step is to write the Dockerfile and docker-compose.yml file.